ietf-wg-acme/acme/draft-ietf-acme-acme.md

 In this section, we describe the certificate management functions that ACME
 enables:

-  * Account Key Registration
+  * Account Registration
-  * Account Key Authorization
+  * Account Authorization
+  * Account Deletion
   * Certificate Issuance
   * Certificate Renewal
   * Certificate Revocation